 ROLL AND COUNT SUCCESSES: A rule might tell you to roll dice and count successes.
 Roll the number of dice specified.
-You get 1 success for each 💥, and you get 3 successes for each 11.
+You get 1 success for each ★, and you get 3 successes for each 11.
 Your opponent does not roll dice to defend when you roll and count successes.

-STATUS CARDS: Some characters have abilities that give status cards.
+STATUS CARDS: Some characters have abilities that give status cards to other characters.
 When this happens, find the status card and put it near the affected character's character card as a reminder that this character follows that status card's rules.
-If a status card is in play, it cannot be given to a character until it has been discarded.
+If all the status cards for your character are in play, you cannot give that status card to a character.
 When a character gets knocked out, the character keeps its status cards.
 For the purposes of gaining points, when a status knocks out a rival, credit the knock out to the character who put that status card into play.